 A push for learning coding young

-You might assume thatstudents graduating from computer science programs come out armed with the hottest coding skills, but that isn't always the case.
-It takes a lot of time and effort to change and modernize a curriculum, so plenty of schools are still behind the times when it comes to integrating coding into the curriculum.
+You might assume that students graduating from computer science programs come out armed with the hottest coding skills, but that isn't always the case.
+It takes a lot of time and effort to change and modernize a curriculum, so plenty of schools are still behind the times when it comes to integrating coding classes into the curriculum.

 And coding offers more than an understanding of programming, it teaches valuable lessons about critical thinking, says Eric Klopfer, director of the Scheller Teacher Education Program at MIT.
-Klopfe's team is dedicated to getting students invested in coding at a young age by encouraging educators to include the STEM skills in lessons.
+Klopfe's team is dedicated to getting students invested in coding at a young age by encouraging educators to include the STEM skills in lessons and dedicated coding classes.

 Klopfer envisions a world where coding is integrated into every curriculum, from math to science to social sciences.
 For Klopfer, coding is a way to teach kids how to visualize problems and solve them in new and creative ways.
 "Computational thinking is really about breaking down problems to discrete steps, a skill that is required in virtually every discipline.
 As this way of thinking becomes part of the fabric of learning it can have the greatest value in supporting students as they learn other subjects, and using computing creatively," he says.

 Trina Gizel, CIO and vice president of IT at Flexera Software, a company that helps companies manage enterprise software, views coding as an efficient way to view the world around us.
 "Coding is essentially a logic skill set, understanding and building relationships between data, systems, technology and how we do just about everything in our day-to-day lives," she says.